 On all sales, there's a 3% marketplace fee added on top of the sale price that's paid for by the buyer – this goes to the SuperRare DAO Community Treasury.

 Gas fees are determined by the market and can fluctuate at times of high activity on the Ethereum blockchain.
-A quick google search can help you see the gas fee range on any given day.
-You can also reference a blockreader website like Etherscan.
+A quick Google search can help you see the gas fee range on any given day, or you can reference a site like EthGasStation.info.